ravaljabal/VHDL-Projects/README.md

 VHDL-Projects
 =============
-1.Shift Adder :- A 4-bit shift adder implemented in VHDL
+1.Shift Multiplier :- A 4-bit shift multiplier implemented in VHDL

-2.Processor   :- A 4-stage pipelined processor with nonpreemptive interrupts.
+2.Processor   :- A 4-stage pipelined processor with non pre-emptive interrupts.